biasmv/pv/doc/viewer.rst

 .. function:: pv.Viewer.hide(globPattern)
               pv.Viewer.show(globPattern)

   Hide/show objects matching glob pattern.
-The render geometry of hidden objects is retrained, but is not longer visisble on the screen, nor are they available for object picking.
+The render geometry of hidden objects is retrained, but is not longer visible on the screen, nor are they available for object picking.

 .. function:: pv.Viewer.rm(globPattern)